Piping plover: Status and conservation

-In coastal areas such as Plymouth, Cape Cod, Long Island, Sandy Hook, Cape Henlopen State Park in Delaware, North Manitou Island in Lake Michigan, and most recently, Cape Hatteras National Seashore on the Outer Banks of North Carolina, beach access to pedestrians and off-road vehicles has been limited to protect piping plovers and their chicks at critical times of the breeding season.
+In coastal areas, such as Plymouth, Cape Cod, Long Island, Fire Island National Seashore, Sandy Hook, Cape Henlopen State Park in Delaware, North Manitou Island in Lake Michigan, and most recently, Cape Hatteras National Seashore on the Outer Banks of North Carolina, beach access to pedestrians and off-road vehicles has been limited to protect piping plovers and their chicks at critical times of the breeding season.

+Many studies have documented piping plovers' successes and struggles with human recreation or other predatory concerns.
+For example, piping plovers are much less likely to successfully fledge in heavily trafficked, popular recreational areas.
+Additionally, those that do fledge in active recreational areas tend to take longer to fledge.
+Most interestingly, chicks will spend less time foraging on weekends, since this tends to be when beaches are most active and disturbance will be at its highest.
+Despite the multitude of anthropogenic conservation concerns regarding the piping plover, a study on plovers on Long Island, New York found that the most significant cause of nest failure in the species was not humans, but depredation by the Red fox.
+Birds either lost their nests due to depredation of the nest, or significant predator presence and subsequent abandonment of the nest by adults.
+Birds rarely abandoned nests due to human presence.

 Various environmental organizations are involved in aiding restoration efforts.
 The Goldenrod Foundation unsuccessfully filed suit against the Town of Plymouth in 2010 and 2015 to restrict offroad vehicle access to breeding habitat.

 In 2019, the first documented pair of piping plovers in Chicago nested at Montrose Beach.
 The pair, named Monty and Rose by locals, hatched three chicks in July, becoming the first within Cook County in 60 years.
 Threats to the nest and chicks included a planned music festival that was canceled to ensure the birds were protected.
 Monty and Rose returned to the area in 2020 and 2021, again laying eggs and hatching chicks, although some eggs and chicks were lost to natural predators.
 In May 2022, the male shorebird, Monty, died after returning to Montrose Beach.
+Rose did not return in 2022.
+In late April 2023, Monty and Rose's offspring Imani was spotted at Montrose Beach along with an unbanded male and an unbanded female.
+In 2024, Imani returned to Montrose Beach again, this time joined by another banded male and a female named Searocket, who had been released at the beach as a captive-reared chick the previous summer; Imani and Searocket produced their first egg in late May.

 Climate change

 As shorebirds, piping plovers may be highly impacted by climate change, as it affects their aquatic and their terrestrial habitats.
+At the same time, the disturbance-dependent nature of their habitat makes their relationship to climate change more complex than of most other bird species.